-As it’s named, long tail keywords include 4-5 words, for example, “SEO” is a short keyword whereas “SEO Services In India” is a long tail keyword.
-It’s easier to rank for a long tail keyword and it has got a better conversion rate.
+As it’s named, long-tail keywords include 4-5 words, for example, “SEO” is a short keyword whereas “SEO Services In India” is a long-tail keyword.
+It’s easier to rank for a long-tail keyword and it has got a better conversion rate.

 13. What are LSI keywords and what are their benefits?

 LSI stands for Latent semantic indexing, these are the correlated keywords to your targeted keyword.
 It helps Google understand your content better and also helps you rank well for other related LSI keywords.
-Using LSI keywords are good in SEO.
+Using LSI keywords is good in SEO.

 14. What is link building?
 What are the ways for link building?